 Compensation Committee.
-Our compensation committee consists of Dr. Qi Lu and Mr. Nanpeng Shen.
+Our compensation committee consists of Dr. Qi Lu and Mr. Anthony Kam Ping Leung.
 Dr. Qi Lu is the chairman of our compensation committee.
-We have determined that Dr. Qi Lu and Mr. Nanpeng Shen each satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
+We have determined that Dr. Qi Lu and Mr. Anthony Kam Ping Leung each satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
 The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
-Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
+Our co-chief executive officers may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee is responsible for, among other things:

-- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.
+- reviewing and approving, or recommending to the board for its approval, the compensation for our co-chief executive officers and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.

 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee consists of Dr. Qi Lu and Mr. George Yong-Boon Yeo.
+Our nominating and corporate governance committee consists of Mr. George Yong-Boon Yeo and Dr. Qi Lu.
 Mr. George Yong-Boon Yeo is the chairman of our nominating and corporate governance committee.
 Dr. Qi Lu and Mr. George Yong-Boon Yeo each satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
 The nominating and corporate governance committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee is responsible for, among other things:

-- selecting and recommending to the board nominees for election by the shareholders or appointment by the board; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience and diversity; - making recommendations on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; and - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken.
+- selecting and recommending to the board nominees for election by the shareholders or appointment by the board; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience and diversity;

+- making recommendations on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; and - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken.